 Read pages 442-445 (copies attached) of Mankiw's "The Political Philosophy of Redistributing Income".
 Which political philosophy aligns most with your own value-system, utilitarianism, liberalism, or libertarianism?
 Why is this?
 Also, describe what specifically you don't like in the two political philosophies that you didn't pick.
-Please write two or three paragraphs answering these questions (between 400 and 500 words, please include a word-count).
+Please write one or two paragraphs answering these questions (no more than 350 words, please include a word-count), due September 14, 2011.